sahilnare/Hack-In-The-North-2020/README.md

 Team Pied Piper

-Hack in the North Project 2020
+Hack in the North Project 2020 : Talk It Out

 ![Dashboard](pictures/talkitout2.png)